rzvxa/tryumph/README.md

   .catch((error) => handleError(error));
 ```

-It is the snippet of code from `ErrorHandling` section of `axios` library.
+It is the snippet of code from the `ErrorHandling` section of `axios` library.
 So what about `async/await`?
-If we want to handle the errors properly with `async/await` pattern we have to write it inside a `try/catch` block like this:
+If we want to handle the errors properly with the `async/await` pattern we have to write it inside a `try/catch` block like this:
 ```js
   try {
     const resp = await axios.get("/user/12345");